aufflick/smc_mirror/README.txt

 + (Programmer's Manual)
-    Added section 12: Event Notification which explains how state change notification can be used in Java, C# and VB.Net.
+    Added section 12: Event Notification which explains how state change notification can be used in Java.

 Minor changes: